 Science Fiction (e.g. Asimov's three laws of robotics, Blade Runner,HAL in 2001, Humans and stacks more) is a really useful tool here, it allows one question to be artificially isolated and explored as a thought experiment.
 By it's nature, science fiction explores the extremes by being sensationalist, but if it's entertaining and it helps you think in a different way about the subject then it's educational and belongs here.

-I think that we are already dependent on computers that process information in a faster and smarter way than humans can and they have contributed much to our standard of living.
+We are already dependent on computers that process information in a faster and smarter way than humans can and they have contributed much to our standard of living.
 There's no going back, but we need to manage change.
-Compute costs are likely to keep coming down (Moore's law) so it's better to starting now and share what we learn.
+Compute costs are likely to keep coming down (Moore's law) so it's better to starting now and share what we learn so that everything adapts slowly.

 This meta-course takes an unashamedly deep learning approach (perhaps because I've been using gradient techniques to solve complex real-world problems since 1984 - so like the drunk looking under the lamp post for his lost keys, it might not be the best place to look but it's the only place I can see).
 More general approaches are: